-- 35. As a result of the Civil Authority Orders referenced herein, Plaintiff was required to shut its doors and cease operation of its medical practice. - 36.
-Plaintiff's business losses occurred when the State of Maryland issued its March 23, 2020 Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals. - 37.
-Prior to March 23, 2020, Plaintiffs' practice was open.
-Plaintiff's practice is not a closed environment, and people staff, customers, community members, and others constantly cycle in and out of the practice.
-Accordingly, there is an ever-present risk that the Insured Property are contaminated and would continue to be contaminated.
+- 35. As a result of the Civil Authority Orders referenced herein, Plaintiff was required to shut its doors and cease operation of its chiropractic practice at Insured Property. - 36.
+Plaintiff's business loss occurred when Dallas County issued its March 22, 2020 Shelter In Place Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals. - 37.
+Prior to March 22, 2020, Plaintiff's chiropractic practice was open.
+Plaintiff's practice is not a closed environment, and people staff, customers, community members, and others - constantly cycle in and out of the practice.
+Accordingly, there is an ever-present risk that the Insured Properties are contaminated and would continue to be contaminated.

-- 38. Businesses like Plaintiff's medical practice is also more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain viable for far longer. - 39.
+- 38. Businesses like the Plaintiff's chiropractic practice is also more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain viable for far longer. - 39.
 Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the COVID-19 virus, and vice-versa, because the service nature of the business places staff and customers in close proximity to business property and to one another and because the nature of the school's activities results in high level of respiratory droplets and fomites being released into the business property's air . - 40.
 The virus is physically impacting Plaintiff.
-Any effort by Defendants to deny the reality that the virus has caused Plaintiff physical losses and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 41.
-A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent the Plaintiff from being left without bargained-for insurance coverage required to ensure the survival of the medical practice during and after the shutdown of the business caused by the Civil Authority Orders.
+Any effort by Defendants to deny the reality that the virus has caused Plaintiff physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger Plaintiff and the public. - 41.
+A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent Plaintiff from being left without bargained-for insurance coverage required to ensure the survival of the chiropractic practice during and after the shutdown of the business caused by the Civil Authority Orders.
 As a result of these Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses, which losses are covered under the terms of the Policy.